jindrahelcl/puzzlehunt-tools/character_ngram/README.md

 The `latin` subcommand ignores characters that are not based on Latin, like Unicode Roman numerals or Cyrillic.
-To deal with them, you might find useful the `alpha` subcommand, which transliterates into Latin (without numerals).
+To deal with them, you might instead find useful the `alpha` subcommand, which transliterates into Latin (without numerals):

+    cat some_data.txt | ./jmc alpha > preprocessed.txt

 ## Scoring data ##